zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 This tutorial demonstrates how to create a brand new Zowe CLI plug-in that uses Node.js to create a client-side API.

 After following all the steps, you will have created a data set diff utility plug-in called **Files Util Plug-in**.
-The plug-in provides an output that can be sent to a third-party utility to display easy-to-read side-by-side diffs of data set member contents, as shown in the image at the [bottom of this page](../extend-cli/cli-developing-a-plugin#bringing-together-new-tools).
+This plug-in takes in any two data sets, or files, and returns a plain text output in the terminal showing how they differ.
+This tutorial will also show you how you can integrate your new plug-in with a third-party utility to make your output colorful and easier to read, as shown in the image at the [bottom of this page](../extend-cli/cli-developing-a-plugin#bringing-together-new-tools).

-**Note:** If you are ready to create your own unique Zowe CLI plug-in, refer to the notes below each tutorial step for guidance.
+If you are ready to create your own unique Zowe CLI plug-in, refer to the notes at the end of each tutorial step for guidance.

-**Note:** If you're interested in creating a credential manager plug-in, see the [Zowe CLI secrets for kubernetes plug-in](https://github.com/zowe/zowe-cli-secrets-for-kubernetes) repository.
+If you are interested in creating a credential manager plug-in, see the [Zowe CLI secrets for kubernetes plug-in](https://github.com/zowe/zowe-cli-secrets-for-kubernetes) repository.

 ## Setting up the new sample plug-in project
  Download the sample plug-in source and delete the irrelevant content to set up your plug-in project.